-Setting up a company to do business is a risky endeavour and that is why there is the system of limited liablity companies.
+Setting up a company to do business is a risky endeavour and that is why there is the system of limited liability companies.
 A limited company allows an entrepreneur to take risks without it impacting their own personal finances.

-How would my credit rating be affected?
+How would my credit rating be affected by a company liquidation?

 Once a company goes into liquidation, the company ceases to exist and the directors duties cease.
 This does not appear on your personal credit rating.
 But if you try and raise credit for a different company of which you are a director it will be flagged.
 The credit rating agency will say something like “exercise caution as the director has had previous company failures”.
 It is simply a case of once bitten twice shy.
 Normally, this does not cause a problem if it happened just once but if you have had multiple failures it will be difficult for your company to raise credit, no matter how well it is doing.
 Insurance companies are particularly picky on this point so you will probably pay a higher premium for business insurance.